eherdter/eherdter.github.io/_posts/2019-03-05-WeRateDogsAnalysis.md

 1. I'm in the 99th percentile of general dog enthusiasm.
 I LOVE dogs, and
 2. I learned how to make a twitter api to extra the JSON data associated with each tweet (based on the tweet id).

-You can see the Jupyter Notebook that steps through data procurement, wrangling, and visualization.
-You won't be able to actually get the twitter data yourself because that relies on a python function that I've kept to myself because it contains API access tokens etc.
+You can see the Jupyter Notebook that steps through data procurement, wrangling, and visualization [here](https://github.com/eherdter/FunData/tree/master/WeRateDogs_TwitterAnalysis).
+Unfortunately, you won't be able to actually get the twitter data yourself because that relies on a python function that I've kept to myself because it contains API access tokens etc.

 Here's a description of the general wrangling steps.